barberd/coco9511pak/README.md

                 ANDA    #$FD            ;set bit 1 to 0 to trigger on falling-edge STA     $FF23           ;store in PIA1 Side B Control Register

 Hook in the interrupt handler at $010F (and/or $FEF4 on the CoCo3) as one would any other FIRQ handler.
-Make sure your handler performs a SVACK through a chip read.
+Make sure the interrupt handler performs a SVACK through a chip read.